 GROWER: Tony & Judy Bainton

-This premium vineyard is an important part of our Hunter Valley Chardonnay, with 25 year old ‘P58’ clone vines delivering crisp, ripe fruit.
-Planted close to the base of the Brokenback range, this vineyard is sheltered from growing season rainfall and has well-draining alluvial soils.
-A newly grafted block of Roussanne will provide us with locally grown fruit for our ‘Epogee’ white blend from 2018 onwards.
-The wine from this vineyard contributes towards our regional Hunter Valley Chardonnay, as well as the Winemaker’s Selection ‘Epogee’.
+This vineyard is farmed by Stewart Ewen and is an important part of our Hunter Valley Chardonnay, with highly regarded ‘P58’ clone vines delivering crisp, ripe fruit.
+Planted close to the base of the Brokenback range in the Broke Fordwich subregion, this vineyard is sheltered from growing season rainfall and has well-draining alluvial soils.
+As well as Chardonnay, a recently grafted block of Roussanne provides us with locally grown fruit for our ‘MRV’ Hunter white blend from 2018.
+The wine from this vineyard contributes not only to our regional blends but also our Single Vineyard collection, with outstanding parcels selected for premium release.

 We recognise that this vineyard is on the traditional lands of the Wonnarua people.